LANCASTER-CFD/Leading-Edge-Erosion/TORQUE-2024/README.md

  2) Set the values of the damage parameters

+ 3) Choose if to plot the cl and cd curves or not
  -----

  The authors of the aforementioned software declare that they deny any and